Child maintenance can be paid:

 Contact either the Child Maintenance Service (using the contact details on any letters you’ve been sent) or your local CSA office if you’re a paying parent and having problems paying.

-From 11 August, if you decide to use the Collect and Pay service, you’ll also have to pay fees for collecting and paying out child maintenance.
+If you decide to use the Collect and Pay service you’ll have to pay fees for collecting and paying out child maintenance.

 You’ll have to pay a fee each time you make or receive a payment: